AlisAquilae/Academia/content/Notes/Summaries/Advanced Hydrological Systems Analysis/AHSA Summary Lectures.md

 ---
 # 4. Lecture 4
 ## 4.1 St-Venant Equations
 To describe open water flow, we use the St-Venant Equations.
 These equations are derived from the more general Navier-Stokes Equation by applying a long-wave assumption.
 This implies that flow is gradually varied, thereby neglecting small-scale variations in depth and velocity.
+We also assume a constant density and hydrostatic conditions.

 The equations are as follows